conan-io/docs/reference/commands/list.rst

 .. warning::

-    In some circumstances, `--format html` might produce semantically different results from `--format json`, like showing a different amount of packages.
+    In some circumstances, `--format html` might produce semantically different results from `--format json`, like showing a different amount of packages (there is a bug `GitHub issue #13022 <https://github.com/conan-io/conan/issues/13022>).
 Use it on your own risk.

 The ``conan list`` command can list recipes and packages from the local cache, from the